thedanskimusic/market-sum/to-do.md

 - Leverage NestJS dependency injection for better testability
 - Use NestJS interceptors for logging and monitoring
 - Consider using NestJS microservices for future scalability
+- **Development Tunnel**: Using Cloudflare Tunnel instead of ngrok for better reliability and no account bans

 ## 🎉 **MAJOR ACCOMPLISHMENTS**